Geik-xyz/Farmer-v6/README.md

 We welcome contributions from the community!
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository and clone it to your local machine.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes, and ensure that your code is well-tested.
+2. Make your changes, and ensure that your code is well-tested.
-4. Create a pull request with a detailed description of your changes.
+3. Create a pull request with a detailed description of your changes.

 By contributing to this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).